yahoo/Oak/README.md

 ## API

 ### OakMap Methods
-You are welcome to take a look on the Oak's [full API](https://git.ouroath.com/anastas/oak/wiki/Full-API) Oak supports similar to ConcurrentNavigableMap API, unusual API methods and special cases are going to be further discussed below.
+You are welcome to take a look on the Oak's [full API](https://git.ouroath.com/anastas/oak/wiki/Full-API).
+Oak's API is similar to the ConcurrentNavigableMap API; some non-standard API methods and special cases are discussed below.

 ### OakBuffers
 Oak provides two types of memory buffers: *OakRBuffer* (read-only) and *OakWBuffer* (read and write).
-Those buffers support API identical to **read-only** Java ByteBuffers for OakRBuffer and writable Java ByteBuffer for OakWBuffer.
+These buffers support the standard Java API for read-only Java ByteBuffers and writable Java ByteBuffers, respectively.

-Oak buffers allow the user a direct access to the underlying serialized key-value pairs, without caring for concurrent accesses and memory management.
-Oak buffers help to avoid the unnecessary copies and deserialization of the underlying mappings.
+Oak buffers allow the user direct access to the underlying serialized key-value pairs, without needing to worry about  concurrent accesses and memory management.
+This access reduces unnecessary copies and deserialization of the underlying mappings.
-However, since the value updates happen in-place and all accesses share the same underlying memory, reader may evidence different values or even value deletion associated with the same key.
-This is normal behavior for concurrent map that doesn't use a copies of the objects.
+Note, however, that since Oak's get method avoids copying the value and instead returns access to the same underlying memory buffer that compute operations update in-place, the reader may encounter different values -- and even value deletions -- when accessing the buffer returned from get multiple times.
+This is of course normal behavior for a concurrent map that avoids copying.

-OakRBuffer can represent either key or value.
-OakRBuffer's user can use the same interface as *read-only* ByteBuffer, like `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Notice that ConcurrentModificationException can be thrown as a a result of any OakRBuffer method in case the mapping was concurrently deleted.
+An OakRBuffer can represent either a key or a value.
+The OakRBuffer's user can use the standard interface of a *read-only* ByteBuffer, for example, `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Notice that ConcurrentModificationException can be thrown as a result of any OakRBuffer method in case the mapping is concurrently deleted.

 ### Notes for data retrieval
 1. For better performance of data retrieval, Oak supplies OakBufferView of the OakMap.
 The OakBufferView provides the following four methods for data retrieval, the output is presented as OakRBuffer, namely: